 After you’ve decided where to place the graphic, you’ll need to prepare the surface of the floor.
 Printed floor graphics have a similar installation process to other vinyl graphics applied to other surfaces.
-To begin, you need to make sure that the floor is ready to have a graphic applied to it.
+To begin, you need to ensure that the floor is ready to have a graphic applied to it.

-Follow these steps for a comprehensive preparation:
+Review the following steps for a comprehensive preparation:

 - Spray the floor: Start preparing the surface for installation by spraying the floor.
 Use roughly 20 drops of appropriate detergent for every pint of water.
 You shouldn’t use enzyme detergents or soaps in this process, as it could damage the floor’s surface.

-- Remove grease or oil: To make sure there is no grease or oil on the surface before installation, dip the towel you use to wipe up the floor in rubbing alcohol that does not contain any lotions.
+- Remove grease or oil: To ensure there is no grease or oil on the surface before installation, dip the towel you use to wipe up the floor in rubbing alcohol that does not contain any lotions.
 This rubbing alcohol will help to remove any oil and grease that have built up on the surface.
 After you’ve applied the alcohol, wipe it dry rather than letting it air dry.

-- Paint test: If the surface area where you’re applying your floor graphic to has paint on it, you’ll need to test the paint first.
+- Paint test: If the surface area where you’re applying your floor graphic has paint on it, you’ll need to test the paint first.
 For wood floor graphics, a paint test will be especially important.
 This paint test will let you know if the paint will be removed from the floor when the graphic is eventually removed or re-positioned.
-You’ll need to check to see if the adhesive used to place the graphic will pull the paint off of the floor.
+You’ll need to check to see if the adhesive used to place the graphic will pull the paint off the floor.

 2. Installing Floor Graphics

 Once the preparation process is over, you’ll next move onto the installation of the floor graphic.
-Your manufacturer should provide you with instructions for how to properly install the custom floor graphics, but there are a few guidelines that you should follow unless otherwise instructed:
+Your manufacturer should provide you with instructions for how to properly install the custom floor graphics, but there are a few guidelines that you should follow unless otherwise instructed.